skypjack/entt/docs/md/core.md

 In both cases, the `any` class takes the burden of destroying the contained element when required, regardless of the storage strategy used for the specific object.<br/>
-Furthermore, an instance of `any` is not tied to an actual type.
-Therefore, the wrapper will be reconfigured by assigning it an object of a different type than the one contained, so as to be able to handle the new instance.
+Furthermore, an instance of `any` isn't tied to an actual type.
+Therefore, the wrapper is reconfigured when it's assigned a new object of a type other than the one it contains.

 There exists also a way to directly assign a value to the variable contained by an `entt::any`, without necessarily replacing it.
 This is especially useful when